nf-core/hicar/docs/usage.md

 ## Troubleshooting

+* Error: `The exit status of the task that caused the workflow execution to fail was: null.`

+Check the files are readable for the workflow.

+* Error:  `Session aborted -- Cause: Unable to execute HTTP request: ngi-igenomes.s3.amazonaws.com`

+The s3 connection reached the limitation of connection.
+Try to resume the analysis one hour later.

 * Error: `PaddingError: Placeholder of length '80' too short in package`

 There is no easy answer here.
 The new `conda` packages should having a longer prefix (255 characters).